opds-community/drafts/opds-2.0.md

 In the Readium Web Publication Manifest model, everything has to be a collection:

 - a collection is identified by its role
-- a collection contains both `metadata` and `links`
+- a collection contains both `metadata` and `links`, along with sub-collections
 - specific collection roles that only contain `links` are called compact collections and use a compact syntax (array of Link Objects)

-An OPDS 2.0 Catalog Feed is a collection too, with the following requirement:
+An OPDS 2.0 Catalog Feed is a collection too, with the following requirements:

 - it must contain at least one collection identified by the following roles: `navigation`, `publications` or `groups`
 - it must contain a `title` in its `metadata`